sdubois-tapdemo/spring-coding-docs/SpringSecurity/SpringSecurity.md

 You have a plaintext password and you want to encrypt using bcrypt
 - Option 1: Use a website utility to perform the encryption
 - Option 2: Write Java code to perform the encryption [Generate BCrypt Passwords](https://www.bcryptcalculator.com/)

+## Custom Authentification and Authorisation Tables
+- Tell Spring how to query your custom tables
+- Provide query to find user by user name
+- Provide query to find authorities / roles by user name